Middle Eastern religions: Judaism

-For over 2,000 years of their history, a large portion of Jewish people resided across the Middle East.
-They are colloquially known as Mizrahi Jews.
+Judaism is a religion originated in the region of Palestine.
+Middle Eastern Jews are colloquially known as Mizrahi Jews.
 They include descendants of Babylonian Jews and Mountain Jews from modern Iraq, Morocco, Egypt, Libya, Tunisia, Algeria, Syria, Bahrain, Kuwait, Iran, Uzbekistan, the Caucasus, Kurdistan, Afghanistan, India, Pakistan, and Yemen.
 Since the 1950s because of growing anti-semitism, most of these Jews fled to Israel where they make up the majority of Israel's Jewish population and roughly a third of total world Jews.
 While they no longer live among a Muslim majority, they continue to follow many customs with strong Muslim and Middle Eastern influences making them distinct from European Jews.
 Today Judaism in the Middle East is mostly practiced in Israel.
 Israel's population is 75.3% Jewish, with the remainder made up of Muslims (20.6%), Christians, Druze, Baháʼí and various other minorities (4.1%).
 There are few other countries in the Middle East with significant Jewish populations, but the communities are small and scattered.